ricardolousada/AI-Certifications-And-Projects/Generative-AI-Nanodegree/READ.md

 generative foundation models, crafting custom applications using large language models (LLMs), and employing advanced techniques like Stable Diffusion.

-You can read more about the program here: [external.ink?to=yourlink.com](https://external.ink?to=udacity.com/enrollment/nd608/1.0.20)
+You can read more about the program here: [external.ink?to=UDACITY GENERARIVE AI NANODEGREE](https://external.ink?to=udacity.com/enrollment/nd608/1.0.20)